Data Mapping Effectively Deconstructs Compliance Obligations

 As we’ve talked about already, the complexity of the regulatory landscape for firms is creating a regulatory spaghetti.
 It's complicated, messy and always involves a lot of data.
 The good news is we aren’t talking about creating a data lake – far from it - but rather about being smart in what new data is needed to be grabbed and what can be repurposed from elsewhere in the organisation.
 It’s not as big a lift as it first seems – they key is being smart with what data you capture, using data you already have and understanding the interconnectedness of those datasets.
 This significantly simplifies the scope.

 Simplification is a good word to describe this first step in this three-stage approach to a pragmatic Know Your Obligations strategy.
 It is all about taking out the duplication, the complexity and really shining a spotlight onto what sits where, with who and how much your business needs to care about it.
-All packaged up in visual map that can be easily integrated and updated as compliance needs change across the organisation.
+All packaged up in visual map that can be easily integrated and updated as compliance needs change across the organization.

-MCO's Know Your Obligations solution provides firms with that simplification and visualisation, enabling them to efficiently set regulatory priorities, identify policy and procedure gaps, and deliver proof of adherence with data mapping, metrics and documentation.
+MCO's Know Your Obligations solution provides firms with that simplification and visualization, enabling them to efficiently set regulatory priorities, identify policy and procedure gaps, and deliver proof of adherence with data mapping, metrics and documentation.
 Learn more about KYO's modular solution:

 Ready for a conversation around how MCO can help your firm develop a complete view of compliance risk and assurance over time?
 Set up a demo right here.